alansarluv/alansarluv/README.md

 ## I'm a Husband, Father, Developer, and Learner!!

 - I'm a self taught Front-end developer currently living and work in Jakarta
-- I’m currently learning everything
+- Currently learning everything
-- I’m looking to contribute to Open Source projects
+- Looking to contribute to Open Source projects

 ### Connect with me: